elastisys/compliantkubernetes/docs/user-guide/self-managed-services/jupyterhub.md

 ## Known Issues / Limitations

 - JupyterHub's custom user scheduler is disabled (which [can help with efficient node downscaling](https://z2jh.jupyter.org/en/latest/administrator/optimization.html#scaling-down-efficiently)).
-For safety reasons, developers in Compliant Kubernetes do not have the rights required to deploy it.
+For safety reasons, developers in Welkin do not have the rights required to deploy it.

 - JupyterHub's Admin functionality is limited since some of the admin functions require container root access.
 Pre-installed Python packages for users can not be added through the admin interface.
 They can be added by [modifying the Docker image](https://z2jh.jupyter.org/en/stable/jupyterhub/customizing/user-environment.html#choose-and-use-an-existing-docker-image), pushing it to your image registry and redeploying JupyterHub. **NOTE** Users can still install their own packages.